 Hydroflask gets my endorsement because they have thick insulated lids (which makes a big difference), and they don't have any parts that are hard to clean.
-REI seems to have the best selection and prices, but they do also have them on Amazon.
+REI has a nice selection of bowls and food jars and some mugs, but I would also check Amazon and potentially even Hydro Flask proper (especially during the window of holiday sales).

 Home/Work